JCPenney: 2015–2019

-In January 2015, it was announced that JCPenney would close 39 under-performing stores nationwide and lay off 2,250 employees.
+In January 2015, it was announced that JCPenney would close 39 underperforming stores nationwide and lay off 2,250 employees.
 That same year, the company announced that it was liquidating its The Foundry Big & Tall Supply Co. chain of standalone clothing stores.
 In January 2016, JCPenney announced plans to relaunch its business of selling major appliances to target a wave of millennials who are buying first-time homes.
 In February, JCPenney opened a support center in Bangalore, India.

 In January 2017, JCPenney sold its headquarters campus and surrounding land in Plano, Texas, to Dreien Opportunity Partners as a leaseback sale to maintain operations at the location.
 The land has since been broken up and sold and developed.
 Space inside the headquarters building has been subleased.
 Part of this land was sold to where the current Toyota North America headquarters is now located.
 In February, JCPenney announced that it would shutter two distribution centers and up to 140 under-performing stores as it wrestled with disappointing sales.
 The company also planned to offer buyouts to roughly 6,000 employees.
 On March 17, JCPenney released a list of 138 locations that would close by the end of June.
 By closing stores and distribution facilities, JCPenney would redirect resources to help expand its store-in-store Sephora boutiques, and add Nike and Adidas boutiques, similar to what Macy's has done with Finish Line, Lids and LensCrafters.

 In an effort to capitalize on self-deprecating humor and improve its reputation, JCPenney collaborated with Nicole Richie and other designers to open a "Jacques Penne" pop-up shop in Manhattan during the 2017 holiday season.